An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

 \subsection{Mental Health Monitoring via Digital Phenotyping}

 In the Digital Wellbeing Hourly study, CoDaS navigated over 4.5 million physiological and device interaction records to identify candidate predictors of depression severity (Patient Health Questionnaire 8).
 The system identified structural variance in sleep, quantified as main sleep duration variability ($\rho = 0.252$, 95\% CI [0.23, 0.27], $p < 0.001$), as the top-ranked candidate predictor of depression severity.
-This finding is consistent with an established body of literature linking sleep variability to depression severity \citep{fang2021day}, and its autonomous recovery by CoDaS serves as a positive control demonstrating the pipeline's ability to recapitulate known clinical signals without prior instruction.
-Additionally, CoDaS identified elevated nocturnal social application usage ($\rho = 0.246$, 95\% CI [0.22, 0.27], $p < 0.001$) as a reliable behavioral signature, and generated the hypothesis that nocturnal digital engagement may displace restorative sleep and contribute to hyperarousal.
+This finding is consistent with an established body of literature linking sleep variability to depression severity \citep{fang2021day}, and its autonomous recovery by CoDaS serves as a sanity check demonstrating the pipeline's ability to recapitulate known clinical signals without prior instruction.
+Additionally, CoDaS identified elevated nocturnal social application usage ($\rho = 0.246$, 95\% CI [0.22, 0.27], $p < 0.001$) as a candidate behavioral correlate, and generated the hypothesis that nocturnal digital engagement may index nocturnal hyperarousal or sleep-disruptive behavior.

-To quantify the incremental value of these candidates beyond established sociodemographic predictors, we compared nested Ridge regression models under 5-fold cross-validation: a demographics-only baseline (7 covariates: gender, education, marital status, disability status, Hispanic ethnicity, financial status, living arrangement) achieved CV $R^{2} = 0.188$ (SD 0.010), while adding the top five CoDaS-selected biomarkers yielded CV $R^{2} = 0.228$ (SD 0.010), yielding a $\Delta R^{2}$ of 0.040.
+To quantify the incremental value of these candidates beyond established sociodemographic predictors, we compared nested Ridge regression models under 5-fold cross-validation: a demographics-only baseline (8 covariates: age, gender, education, marital status, disability status, Hispanic ethnicity, financial status, living arrangement) achieved CV $R^{2} = 0.188$ (SD 0.010), while adding the top five CoDaS-selected biomarkers yielded CV $R^{2} = 0.228$ (SD 0.010), yielding a $\Delta R^{2}$ of 0.040.
 Although modest, this increment is statistically stable across folds and demonstrates that wearable-derived features capture variance in depression severity not explained by sociodemographic factors alone.
-Effect sizes are modest in absolute magnitude ($\rho = 0.15$--$0.25$), consistent with the well-documented difficulty of predicting PHQ scores from passive sensing alone, and should be interpreted as prioritized hypothesis-generating signals warranting prospective replication.
+Effect sizes are modest in absolute magnitude ($\rho = 0.15$ to $0.25$), consistent with the well-documented difficulty of predicting PHQ scores from passive sensing alone, and should be interpreted as prioritized hypothesis-generating signals warranting prospective replication.
+Since PHQ-8 includes a sleep-related symptom item, sleep-variability candidates may partly capture criterion overlap with the depression endpoint rather than an entirely independent behavioral signal.
+We therefore interpret these sleep-related findings as candidate monitoring signals requiring endpoint designs that separate sleep symptoms from non-sleep affective burden.